 It’s a structure to define the goals of an entity and build a system to collect and analyze data on the progress towards reaching those goals.
 The resulting data analysis can find ways to increase social impact effectively.

-Before we get started creating our measurement framework, take note of some pre-existing resources that we can utilize in each step of our process.
+Before we start creating our measurement framework, we should note some pre-existing resources that we can utilize in each step of our process.

 The following organizations have models and information that can help us put together a framework that aligns with our goals: